If You Give Your Baby Up for Adoption, Do You Name Him/Her?

 In adoptions, there are two birth certificates.
 The original birth certificate will list the biological parents.
 The amended birth certificate will list the adoptive parents.
 Both birth certificates will have a place for the baby’s name.

 When filling out your baby’s original birth certificate, you can include a name for him or her if you want to.
-This can be a name chosen by the adoptive parents, a name you choose together or a name you choose yourself.

 To avoid hurt feelings or confusion, it’s always best to discuss these things together with the adoptive parents and your adoption specialist as soon as possible, preferably early in your adoption planning process.
 Here are some other ways you can reach a naming decision: